diskoverdata/diskover-docs/source_files/user_media_edition_telestream_plugins.md

 >🔆 &nbsp;Make sure you are logged in your Telestream account before using this feature.

-You can access **File Action > open in GLIM** by first selecting a file in the results pane and then clicking the File Action button as shown below > select **open with Glim**:
+You can access the GLIM by A) selecting a file in the results pane and B) clicking **File Action > open in Glim**:

 ![Image: Telestream GLIM Preview File Selection](images/image_file_action_glim_selection.png)

-You can also click the File Action/gear icon located in the results pane to preview with GLIM > select **open with Glim**:
+You can also click the **File Action/gear icon > open in Glim** located in the results pane to preview a media file:

 ![Image: Telestream GLIM Preview File Selection](images/image_file_action_glim_gear_icon_selection.png)

-This will launch GLIM where you'll be able to validate/preview a media file.
+Either method will launch GLIM where you'll be able to validate/preview media files.

 ![Image: Telestream GLIM Preview](images/image_file_action_glim_preview.png)